-Demo mode allows you to experience SmartDebug features (Active Probe, Live Probe, Memory Blocks, Transceiver, Debug sNVM, Debug uPROM) without connecting a board to the system running SmartDebug.
+Demo mode allows you to experience SmartDebug features (Active Probe, Live Probe, Memory Blocks) without connecting a board to the system running SmartDebug.

 Note: SmartDebug demo mode is for demonstration purposes only, and does not provide the functionality of integrated mode or standalone mode.